Poker Heat Hero or Zero!

 Don’t go all in Poker Heat Hero or Zero mode just because you have a flush or straight draw.
 I only play draws when I have a straight flush draw or a nut flush draw with a good pair already.

 I tend to give up draws in Hero or Zero.
 Draws have value in seeing the turn and river card for cheap and then beating other players for many chips.
 In Hero or Zero, you can’t do this.
-You have to go all in or fold.
+You must go all in or fold.
 This means draws in my mind are not worth playing most of the time.

 Another thing people seem to not think about is that other people may have a stronger draw than you do.
-So even if you make your hand, you may lose anyway..
+So even if you make your hand, you may lose anyway.

 If you do wish to play flush and straight draws at least play the nuts.
 Play ace suited cards and only play for straights that are the highest currently possible.